How Encryption Works in Cybersecurity (Types, Examples & Real-World Use 2026)

 Right now, as you read this page, encryption is protecting your session.
 The padlock in your browser's address bar represents a TLS handshake that happened in milliseconds when you connected — an exchange of cryptographic keys that ensures everything between your browser and this server is unreadable to anyone intercepting the connection.
 When you checked your bank balance this morning, encryption protected that transaction.
 When you sent a WhatsApp message, end-to-end encryption ensured only the recipient could read it.
 When that ransomware attack encrypted a hospital's files last month, attackers used the exact same mathematical principles — just applied maliciously.

-Encryption is the single most consequential technology in cybersecurity — the mathematical foundation that makes private communication possible in a world where data travels through dozens of untrusted networks on its way to its destination.
+Encryption is the single most consequential technology in cybersecurity — the mathematical foundation that makes private communication possible in a world where data travels through dozens of untrusted networks.
 Yet most people who rely on it daily have no idea how it actually works.

 1. What encryption is — the core concept in plain language

-2. How encryption works — the maths without the maths degree
+2. How encryption works — the maths without the degree

-3. Symmetric encryption — one key for everything
+3. Symmetric encryption (AES) — one key for everything

-4. Asymmetric encryption — the public/private key pair
+4. Asymmetric encryption (RSA, ECC) — public/private key pairs

 5. How HTTPS and TLS work — encryption in your browser